Hunter Dickinson: College career

+Michigan

 Freshman season

 In his debut for Michigan on November 25, 2020, Dickinson scored 11 points and had eight rebounds in a 96–82 win against Bowling Green.
 Dickinson averaged 13.0 points, 9.0 rebounds and one block per game and shot 73.3 percent from the floor (11-for-15) in wins over Ball State and Central Florida.
 He also recorded his first career double-double with 12 points and a career-high 11 rebounds in the Wolverines' 84–65 win against Ball State.
 Following his outstanding performance, he was named the Big Ten Freshman of the Week for the week of December 7.
 Dickinson averaged 19.0 points, 7.0 rebounds and 3.5 blocked shots per game in wins over Toledo and Penn State, and was named the Big Ten Freshman of the Week for the week of December 14 for the second consecutive week.
 On December 25, Dickinson recorded 13 points and a career-high 15 rebounds, for his second career double-double, in an 80–69 victory against Nebraska.
 He was subsequently named the Big Ten Freshman of the Week for the week of December 28.
 On December 31, Dickinson recorded a career-high 26 points and 11 rebounds, for his third career double-double in an 84–73 victory against Maryland.
 Dickinson averaged 22.5 points and 7.0 rebounds in wins over Maryland and then-ranked No. 19/No. 22 Northwestern to help the Wolverines improve to 9–0 on the season.
 He finished the week shooting 18-for-23 from the field (.782 pct.) and 9-of-12 from the foul line (.750 pct.) for an overall shooting percentage of 78, and was named the Big Ten Freshman of the Week for the week of January 4, 2021, his fourth Freshman of the Week accolade of his career.
+He followed this up with a 28-point performance on January 6 against Minnesota.
+Dickinson went on to earn the award 7 times, which was second in conference history to Jared Sullinger.
+The 2020–21 Wolverines finished as the 2020–21 Big Ten regular season champions.
+In the clinching game on March 4, Michigan defeated Michigan State 69–50 in a rivalry game with 14 points and 10 rebounds from Dickinson for his fifth career double-double.
+They earned a number 1 seed in the 2021 NCAA Division I men's basketball tournament.
+They reached the elite eight round of the tournament, where they lost to #11 seed UCLA 51-49, ending their season.